makrai/notes/sellam2106-multiBERT.md

 https://github.com/google-research/language/tree/master/language/multiberts

-* Experiments with BERT are often based on a single checkpoint.
-While the
+* Experiments with BERT are often based on a single checkpoint
-* not always clear whether the conclusions hold for the more general procedure (which includes the model architecture, training data, initialization scheme, and loss function)
+* not always clear whether the conclusions hold for the more general procedure
+  * for the model archit, training data, initialization scheme, & loss func
-* re-running pretraining can lead to substantially different conclusions about
+* re-running pretraining can lead to substantially different conclusions
-  * alternative evaluations are needed to make principled statements about
+  * alternative evaluations are needed to make principled statements
 * we introduce MultiBERTs
   * 25 BERT-base checkpoints, trained with
     similar hyper-parameters as the original BERT model but differing in random initialization and data shuffling
   * aim is to enable researchers to draw robust and statistically justified conclusions about pretraining procedures
-  * 25 fully trained checkpoints, as well as
+  * 25 fully trained checkpoints
   * statistical guidelines and a code library implementing our recommended hypothesis testing methods
-* for five of these models we release a set of 28 intermediate checkpoints in order to support research on learning dynamics
+* for five of these models we release 28 intermediate checkpoints in order to support research on learning dynamics